 We will follow the Danube just for a little while – until we reach the picturesque Rajac village, one of the best wine regions worldwide.
 Thanks to its climate, Rajac wineries have centuries-old tradition.
 It is considered that even Romans used to grow vine and make wines in this place.
 Each winery is family-owned, and each family has its own recipe for fantastic wines.
 It is almost impossible to taste each brand in one day, but we will do our best to make your tasting as challenging as possible.

 Further to the south lies town of Zaječar.
 It is a home of „Felix Romuliana“, the magnificent Roman complex built by Roman Emperor Valerius to honor his mother.
 During the visit of the complex, you will find out about the times of tetrarchy and dividing the Roman Empire to East and West.
 The remnants of Royal mosaics are considered to be the most complex ones in Roman arts.

-Our final destination for today is Serbian third largest city – Niš.
-Its history goes back to the Ancient times, and citizens are proud of their most famous ancestor – Roman Emperor Constantine, the very one who brought Christianity to Roman Empire.
+Our final destination for today is Serbian third-largest city – Niš.
+Its history goes back to the ancient times, and citizens are proud of their most famous ancestor – Roman Emperor Constantine, the very one who brought Christianity to the Roman Empire.
 Its turbulent history is a peculiar mixture of heroism, tragedy, and comedy; and we shall feel the part of it as we make our tour.
 At last, Niš and its citizens are famous for their overwhelming hospitality.

-Dinner at hotel’s main restaurant.
+Dinner at the hotel’s main restaurant.
 Overnight in Niš.